Luxuriously Grown

 Merino wool doesn’t start in a factory.
 It begins in nature—on the backs of one of the most remarkable animals in the world.
 For centuries, Merino sheep have grazed the rugged hills, valleys, and plains of Australia, quietly producing a fiber so fine it changed the clothing industry forever.

 At Sir W., we trace our roots back to the Merriman family farm in Boorowa, New South Wales, where Sir Walter Merriman established one of the world’s leading Merino studs.
 That connection to heritage and authenticity informs everything we make.
-But before a Merino tee, polo, or sweater ends up in your wardrobe, the wool itself goes on a long journey—one that begins with careful breeding, natural growth, and sustainable stewardship of the land.

 This is the story of how Merino wool is grown.